01011010101/OW2-Superbots/README.md

   ##### 💬 Tip:
   Junkrat and his old running buddy Roadhog are a good team.
 Roadhog earns money for Junkrat's Chaos Roulette with every kill and Hook Combo.
 ---
+#### JUNO
+- Glide Boost CD: 50%
+- Pulsar Torpedoes CD: 50%
+- Light Armor: 25% Armor.
+- _WORK IN PROGRESS_
+---
 #### KIRIKO
 - Press [RELOAD] to change [PRIMARY] damage.
   - Ofuda: Damage bots with your paper things while healing your allies.
-  - Kami No Katto: Your paper ofuda slice bots and applies a bleed.
+  - Kami Kiri Kizu: Your paper ofuda slice bots and applies a bleed.
 - Ultimate: Yōkai Blast: Damage and knockdown all bots for 5 seconds in the path of your Kitsune.
 - Light Armor: 25% Armor.
 ---